 Left to Right-Yeren, Basajuan, Woodose or European Wild Woman riding a Unicorn

-When early immigrants settled in places like Idaho, they brought these stories of Wild Men with them.
-An early mention of a Wild Man in Idaho is from 1867 and described the creature as Half Man and Half Bear (no half pig).
-Unfortunately, the original newspaper with the details of this story is not available.
-(Idaho Statesman Feb 28, 1867)
+When early immigrants settled in places like Idaho, they brought these stories of Wild Men with them, so it is no surprise that new Wild Man lore was created in these places.
+The first known mention of a Wild Man in Idaho is from 1867 and described the creature as Half Man and Half Bear (no half pig).
+Several “Wild Man of Idaho” stories would follow, and here is a selection of the more detailed tales.

 Wild Man stories throughout history, and especially in early Idaho represent the conflict between primitive chaos and civilized order.
 As humans encroach into the wilderness, the wilderness encroaches back into humans.
 Even though the Wild Man of Idaho was likely an invention of the editor of the Wood River Times, he represents a hope that some bits of Idaho will always remain in their natural, wild state.

 Check out our store for some cool Wild Man of Idaho items!